-completion of general education requirements established by IU completion of dietetics major requirements a minimum of 120 successfully completed credit hours that count toward the undergraduate degree program a minimum 2.0 cumulative GPA completion of a minimum of 35 graduate credit hours a minimum 3.0 cumulative grade point average a minimum grade of C in each required course General Education (20 - 39 credits)
+- completion of general education requirements established by IU - · completion of dietetics major requirements - a minimum of 120 successfully completed credit hours that count toward the undergraduate degree program - · a minimum 2.0 cumulative GPA - No Pass/Fail courses except for free electives

-No Pass/Fail courses except for free electives During their senior year, AP students are matched with graduate faculty who will serve as advisors for the non-thesis project required for the master's degree.
+During their senior year, AP students are matched with graduate faculty who will serve as advisors for the non-thesis project required for the master's degree.
 Completion of a research thesis is also possible, but completion of the master's degree might then take longer than one additional year.